-In the unlikely event that the u3a needs to avail itself of clauses 18(1) (c) or (d) then the Third Age Trust should be contacted for assistance.
+In the unlikely event that the U3A needs to avail itself of clauses 18(1) (c) or (d) then the Third Age Trust should be contacted for assistance.

 Charity Commission guidance 'Finding New Trustees: What charities need to know (CC30)' gives guidance on who can be a trustee.
-In very broad terms, someone who has been convicted of offences involving deception or fraud, or who is an undischarged bankrupt or who has been removed from office as a charity trustee by the Commissioner will be disqualified from acting as a trustee.
-All trustees need to complete a trustee eligibility declaration form which is available on the Charity Commission website.
+In very broad terms, someone who has been convicted of offences involving deception or fraud, or who is an undischarged bankrupt or who has been removed from office as a charity trustee by the Commissioner will be disqualified from acting

-- any relevant statutory regulations; - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (c) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the trustees must comply as appropriate with sections 117 - 122 of the Charities Act 2011; - (d) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed.
-The trustees must comply as appropriate with sections 124 - 126 of the Charities Act 2011, if they intend to mortgage land: - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them and in particular with other u3as, clusters of u3as and The Trust; - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the object; - (g) to acquire, merge with or enter into any partnership or joint venture arrangement with any other charity formed for any of the objects or with any other u3a; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - to obtain and pay for such goods and services as are necessary for carrying out the work of the charity; - to open and operate such bank and other accounts as the trustees consider necessary; - (k) to do all such other lawful things as are necessary for the achievement of the objects. - (2) No alteration of this constitution or any special resolution shall have retrospective effect to invalidate any prior act of the trustees. - (3) Any properly constituted meeting of trustees at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the trustees.
+- charity and have the following powers in order to further the objects (but not for any other purpose): - (a) to raise funds for the charity or for a charity with the same or similar purposes.
+In doing so, the trustees must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations; - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (c) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
+In exercising this power, the trustees must comply as appropriate with sections 117 122 of the Charities Act 2011; - (d) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed.
+The trustees must comply as appropriate with sections 124 - 126 of the Charities Act 2011, if they intend to mortgage land; - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them and in particular with other u3as, clusters of u3as and The Trust; - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the object; - (g) to acquire, merge with or enter into any partnership or joint venture arrangement with any other charity formed for any of the objects or with any other u3a; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - to obtain and pay for such goods and services as are necessary for carrying out the work of the charity; - to open and operate such bank and other accounts as the trustees consider necessary; - (k) to do all such other lawful things as are necessary for the achievement of the objects. - (2) No alteration of this constitution or any special resolution shall have retrospective effect to invalidate any prior act of the trustees. - (3) Any properly constituted meeting of trustees at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the trustees.

-19. Disqualification and removal of trusteesA trustee shall cease to hold office if he or she:
+19. Disqualification and removal of trustees

+A trustee shall cease to hold office if he or she: